 - Store the DE in dry conditions.
 Damp conditions significantly reduce their effectiveness.

 Apart from using DE as food, it can be sprinkled to kill fleas and other insects and parasites.

 For application to dogs, these are the required ingredients: Diatomaceous earth (DE), neem, and Yarrow.
 All the ingredients should be dry for maximum effectiveness.

 These are the steps to be followed.

 Step 1 – Identify areas where you will apply the diatomaceous earth.
-You should identify where your pets spend most of its time.
+You should identify where your pets spend most of their time.
 This might be its kernel, the carpet.